 The fishing trip.

-As they are lounging on a beach in Miami, Tony suggests that they should rent a boat and do some fishing together before they head back to New Jersey.
+While Tony and Paulie are lounging on a beach in Miami, Tony suggests that they rent a boat and do some fishing together before they head back to New Jersey.

 Although Paulie agrees, he is rightly concerned about such a trip.
 It isn’t long before he is having flashbacks to the time when they had to whack their friend “Big Pussy” Bonpensiero for being an FBI informant.